 9. Sunscreen Is Your Best Friend– Don’t Forget It!

 We have already mentioned that a reusable water bottle would be a great investment when packing for Hawaii because of the constant sun the island has to offer.
 In addition to dehydration, don’t forget that this constant sun can be a source of sunburn!
 Avoid getting burnt easily by adding sunscreen to your Hawaii packing list.

 You don’t want to spend your vacation nursing a painful sunburn, so please, please pack sunscreen.
-But, even more importantly, we encourage you to look into reef safe sunscreen. this sunscreen is safe for the coral that surrounds these islands as well as the sea turtles that visit the beaches!
-Because Hawaii has a fragile ecosystem, it is important to at least consider using reef safe sunscreen to protect both yourself and Hawaii’s nature from the damaging chemicals that normal sunscreen has.
+But, even more importantly, we encourage you to look into reef-safe sunscreen.
+This sunscreen is safe for the coral that surrounds these islands as well as the sea turtles that visit the beaches!
+Because Hawaii has a fragile ecosystem, it is essential to at least consider using reef-safe sunscreen to protect both yourself and Hawaii’s nature from the damaging chemicals that normal sunscreen has.